Introduction to C Language

 4. Global Declaration Section

-Global variables are usually declared at the top of the program.
-Global variables can be defined and initialized like ordinary variables but they can’t be declared inside a function body.
+They are declared at the top of a C program.
+They are defined and initialized like ordinary variables.

 5. main() Function Section

-Every program written in C LANGUAGE must have a main() function.
-A program which doesn’t contain main() function can’t run.
+Every program written in C Language must have a main() function.
 The main() function has two sub parts.

 (i) Declaration Part